top of page

 but organic.

-In Eden, movement does not take place in calendars,
+In Eden, movement does not happen in a calendar.

 a meadow that calls for badminton,

-a space that suddenly becomes a volleyball court,
+a space that suddenly becomes a volleyball field,

 You simply feel the impulse